top of page

 Red Flags

 4.)
-Weight guarantee -This is just a sale tactic to get a sale.
-No one can guarantee a weight of any animal.
-If you read the actual guarantee no one will qualify for the refund.
+Weight guarantee – This is just a sales tactic.
+No breeder can accurately guarantee the weight of any animal.
+Read the fine print of any weight guarantee and you’ll see that no one will ever qualify for a refund.